spacelephantlabs/AIPs/AIPS/aip-33.md

 ### Database

-We need to store tokens properties values in the database in order to be accessible at any time through API.
+We need to store tokens properties values in the database in order be accessible at any time through API.
-So maybe add a new repository and queries in `core-database-postgres`.
+A new repository and queries in `core-database-postgres` are required.

 ### API

 We need new routes fetching NFTs from current chain state.
 Here are some new routes:

-- [GET] `/nfts/`: to index all created NFTs
+- [GET] `/nfts/`: to index all sealed NFTs.
+This route follows the same logic as other root routes (like `/transactions` or `/blocks`).
+It's paginated and returns all properties for each NFT.
 - [GET] `/nfts/{id}`: to show NFT instance with given identifier and all its properties

 Existing routes: